 What's for dinner tonight in your kitchen?
 If you're looking for one of my Family's Favorite Chicken Recipes that's ready in 30 minutes, you're going to love this recipe for Breaded Italian Chicken Cutlets.

-Italian Chicken Cutlets is a recipe my mother made all the time for our family.
+Italian Chicken Cutlets are another thin chicken cutlet recipe my mother made all the time for our family.
 Actually, I think every kid from Queens grew up on this recipe.
-As a matter of fact, I think we had breaded Italian style chicken cutlets at least once a week and then again if my mom made Chicken Parmesan.

 Thin Chicken Cutlet Recipes